 {158}

 I pray the reader to remember that, according to Mr. M. the unity of the Spirit is only a community of feeling, which he puts in contrast with uniformity.
 The word of God speaks of the unity of the body of Christ.
 The practical spirit is called the bond of peace.
-This truth is set aside by Mr. M. There is indeed for him a universal Church; but Abraham is of it as much as we are, so that it has nothing in common with our actual duties.| There are churches; but, at the same time, every division whatever, provided one is content therewith, possesses all the rights of the universal Church.
+This truth is set aside by Mr. M. There is indeed for him a universal Church; but Abraham is of it as much as we are, so that it has nothing in common with our actual duties.¦ There are churches; but, at the same time, every division whatever, provided one is content therewith, possesses all the rights of the universal Church.
 These fractions may take what surnames they like; that changes nothing.

 This system seems to me a system of sin, that is to say, it appears to me to sanction sin knowingly.
-The doctrine of the word is formally laid aside, and one may, with regard to these divisions, remain according to one&#8217;s will in sin, provided that those who do it, be, whilst doing it, amiable towards one another, and that no hindrances be put in the way of those who do the same.
+The doctrine of the word is formally laid aside, and one may, with regard to these divisions, remain according to one's will in sin, provided that those who do it, be, whilst doing it, amiable towards one another, and that no hindrances be put in the way of those who do the same.
 Sanction us in sin, and we will leave you free to commit sin according to your will.
-Sin then, according to Mr. M. does not consist in acting against the will of God, but in doing it in a bad spirit, and in hindering others in doing it.
+Sin then, according to Mr. M. does not consist in acting against the will of God, but in doing it in a bad spirit? and in hindering others in doing it.
 The existence of evil being a necessity amongst men, we must put up with it.
 Not to be content with it, is only a generous but fatal idealism.
 To oppose sin engenders evil reports; what is essential is to pull together.
 The position is evil, without doubt; but the heart is good.
 This is the unity of the Spirit.
 Finally we must choose the road which demands the least degree of faith.

-The reader shall judge for himself if I have exaggerated the principles enounced by Mr. M. I have given a summary of them and brought them together, that sound judgment may be formed on them.
+The reader shall judge for himself if I have exaggerated the principles enounced by Mr. M. I have given a summary of them and brought them together, that sound judgment may he formed on them.
 But the reader will find them all again in the extracts which I am going to communicate to him.

-That one may be able to judge, I take for my point of departure the truth taught in the Epistle to the Ephesians: &#8220;There is one body and one Spirit.&#8221; We are &#8220;builded together for an habitation of God through the Spirit&#8221;&#8212;and
+That one may be able to judge, I take for my point of departure the truth taught in the Epistle to the Ephesians: "There is one body and one Spirit."
+We are "builded together for an habitation of God through the Spirit" -- and

-| Page 9.
+¦ Page 9.

 {159}